Growth & Care

 Broadmoor Juniper is recommended for the following landscape applications:

 Mass Planting, General Garden Use, Groundcover

-Broadmoor Juniper has attractive grayish green foliage.
-The scale-like leaves are highly ornamental and remain grayish green throughout the winter.
+Broadmoor Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive grayish green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
 It produces blue berries from late spring to late winter.
-The flowers are not ornamentally significant.